BUJU BANTON TIMELINE: 2009 Not An Easy Road

 Buju Banton joins R&B star John Legend at his star-studded sold out concert on the main stage at Madison Square Garden for a live performance of their smash Reggae-Soul collabo.
 The NY Post reports:

 “The entire house bounced when Legend hooked up with dancehall star Buju Banton for ‘Can’t Be My Lover.’
 There was a yin/yang to that pairing as Banton’s fast, gritty, Jamaican patois gave the Reggae number edge while Legend’s mellifluous, Marley-like tones eased that roughness.”

-Several misguided gay organizations, led by bandwagonist Lorri L. Jean of the LA Gay and Lesbian Center, launch a media smear campaign against Buju Banton in an unwitting effort to shut down his upcoming Rasta Got Soul US Tour.
-Overlooking the fact that his catalog is overwhelmingly positive, these extremists insist he makes “hate music” and promotes the “murder of gays and lesbians” via “Boom Bye Bye,” a twenty-year-old anti-buggery missive written by a 15-year-old Buju in response to a man-boy rape case that took place at a prestigious high school back in Jamaica.
+Several gay organizations launch a media smear campaign against Buju Banton in an unwitting effort to shut down his upcoming Rasta Got Soul US Tour.
+Overlooking the fact that his catalog is overwhelmingly positive, they insist he makes “hate music” and promotes the “murder of gays and lesbians” via “Boom Bye Bye,” a twenty-year-old “anti-buggery” missive written by a 15-year-old Buju in response to a man-boy rape case that took place at a prestigious high school in Jamaica.

 Executives at Live Nation and AEG Live, along with several independent venue owners, bookers, show promoters, government officials and anyone in-between, endure a steady bombardment of threatening phone calls, nasty emails and faxes filled with sensational misinformation about Buju and the RGS US Tour.
 Some corporate live music power brokers succumb to the unrelenting pressure but many true-blue indie venue owners and die-hard promoters hold firm, ultimately changing the tide of what could have been a major setback for live music in the “land of the free.”